 "Lay" and "lie" are two commonly confused verbs.

-Even native English speakers get these two verbs mixed up all the time.
+Even native English speakers get these two verbs mixed up.

 These two verbs have similar meaning, but "lay" need a direct object, while "lie" doesn't.